Pennsylvania Railroad: Beginnings

 With the opening of the Erie Canal in 1825 and the beginnings of the Chesapeake and Ohio Canal in 1828, Philadelphia business interests became concerned that the port of Philadelphia would lose traffic.
-The state legislature was pressed to build a canal across Pennsylvania and thus the Main Line of Public Works was commissioned in 1826.
-It soon became evident that a single canal would not be practical and a series of railroads, inclined planes, and canals was proposed.
+The state legislature was pressed to build a canal across Pennsylvania, and thus the Main Line of Public Works was commissioned in 1826.
+It soon became evident that a single canal would not be practical, and a series of railroads, inclined planes, and canals were proposed.
 The route consisted of the Philadelphia and Columbia Railroad, canals up the Susquehanna and Juniata rivers, an inclined plane railroad called the Allegheny Portage Railroad, a tunnel across the Allegheny Mountains, and canals down the Conemaugh and Allegheny rivers to Pittsburgh, Pennsylvania, on the Ohio River; it was completed in 1834.
 Because freight and passengers had to change conveyances several times along the route and canals froze in winter, it soon became apparent that the system was cumbersome, and a better way was needed.

 There were two applications made to the Pennsylvania legislature in 1846.
-The first was for a new railroad called The Pennsylvania Railroad Company to build a line between Harrisburg and Pittsburgh, Pennsylvania.
+The first was for a new railroad called "The Pennsylvania Railroad Company" to build a line between Harrisburg and Pittsburgh, Pennsylvania.
 The second was the Baltimore and Ohio Railroad (B&O), which wanted to build to Pittsburgh from Cumberland, Maryland.
 Both applications were granted with conditions.
 If the Pennsylvania Railroad did not raise enough capital and contract to build enough railroad within a year, then the B&O bill would become effective and the Pennsy's void, thereby allowing the B&O to build into Pennsylvania and on to Pittsburgh.
 The Pennsylvania Railroad fulfilled the requirements and Letters Patent were issued by the Pennsylvania governor on February 25, 1847.
 The governor declared the B&O's rights void the following August.